Colesville Road Line: Later Changes

+On June 25, 2017, the frequency of buses from reduced from 30 minutes to 35–45 minutes for route Z7.

-During WMATA's 2021 Fiscal Year, WMATA proposed to eliminate the Z6 route segment from Castle Boulevard to Burtonsville Park-and-Ride and replace it with the Ride On Flash BRT U.S. Route 29 route when it opens.
-However, Route Z6 will be extended to Greencastle Park and Ride replacing routes Z8 and Z11 and adding additional frequency to the Z6.
+During WMATA's 2021 Fiscal Year, WMATA proposed to eliminate the Z6 route segment between Castle Boulevard and Burtonsville Park-and-Ride and replace it with the Ride On Flash BRT U.S. Route 29 route when it opens.
+However, Route Z6 will be extended to Greencastle Park and Ride replacing routes Z8 and Z11 and adding additional frequency to the Z6 and add new Sunday service.
 The reasons all come down due to the upcoming Ride On Flash BRT service along U.S. Route 29.
-All Route Z8 service would be eliminated if the proposed changes goes through.
+As a result, WMATA would eliminate all Route Z2, Z8, and Z11 service as it was going to overlap the upcoming Ride On Flash BRT service along U.S. Route 29.

-Montgomery County expressed concerns over the proposed Z6 and Z8 changes.
-According to Council Vice President Tom Hucker, residents impact 65,000 residents of the Maryland county.

-At least 30 Montgomery County leaders called on WMATA not to cut Metrobus routes in the region, saying it will "disproportionately affect" students, seniors, and service workers with no other source of transportation.
+Montgomery County expressed concerns over the proposed changes.
+According to Council Vice President Tom Hucker, residents impacted 65,000 residents of the Maryland county.
+Residents urged WMATA not to cut service as it will cause a lack of transportation towards the residents.
+Additionally, at least 30 Montgomery County leaders called on WMATA not to cut Metrobus routes in the region, saying it will "disproportionately affect" students, seniors, and service workers with no other source of transportation.
 The letter's signatories include state senators Craig Zucker, Susan Lee, and Cheryl Kagan, Maryland State Delegates Marc Korman, Sara Love, and Julie Palakovich Carr and all nine members of the county council.
 In a letter to Metro Chairman Paul Smedberg, members of the Montgomery County Council and state delegation said they opposed the cuts, which are part of WMATA's proposed FY 2021 operating budget, and urged the agency to prioritize "maintaining frequent and reliable service."
 They also quote;

 The Metrobus routes currently recommended for service reductions, including the Q, J, L and Z bus lines, provide transportation for many of our most transit-dependent residents," the lawmakers wrote.
 "Service reductions will disproportionately affect students commuting to Montgomery College, seniors running daily errands and service workers accessing jobs.
 Roughly 65,000 Montgomery riders use Metrobus on a daily basis, and for many these bus routes are their only source of transportation.